emilyhunt/backstage-advent-of-code/README.md

 * Try to avoid adding any big files here!
 You can set up some `.gitignore` rules to keep them in your local repo if you'd like.

 * Make sure that any file output that your code spews out goes into any folder called `output`, as this will be auto-ignored via the .gitignore file.

+## Workflow structure

+The repo has a number of workflows setup to automatically sync submodules.

+1. Once every hour during December (or daily otherwise, set manually), `.github/workflows/main.yml` checks all submodules for changes and creates PRs.
+2. `.github/workflows/pr-labeler.yml` labels relevant PRs.
+3. `.github/workflows/automerge.yml` merges them into the `main` branch.

+Chat to Emily if there are any configuration issues or to get things tweaked.